 - Skip logic and question routing for personalized survey experiences

-- Integrations with Slack, Salesforce, Jira, HubSpot, Google Analytics, Microsoft Teams
+- Integrations with Slack, Salesforce, Jira, HubSpot, and Google Analytics

 Mopinion Pros